-Pediatric specific: Vomiting was more frequent in children than in adults in clinical trials of fosamprenavir with ritonavir, (20%–36% vs. 10%, respectively) and in trials of fosamprenavir without ritonavir (60% vs. 16%, respectively).
+Pediatric specific: Vomiting was more frequent in children than in adults in clinical trials of fosamprenavir with ritonavir, (20% to 36% vs. 10%, respectively) and in trials of fosamprenavir without ritonavir (60% vs. 16%, respectively).
 Neutropenia was also more common in children across all the trials (15% vs. 3%, respectively).1

 Efficacy and Pharmacokinetics

-Dosing recommendations for fosamprenavir are based on 3 pediatric studies that enrolled over 200 children aged 4 weeks to 18 years.
-In 2 open-label trials in both treatment-experienced and treatment-naive children from ages 2 to 18 years,3,4 fosamprenavir was well-tolerated and effective in suppressing viral load and increasing CD4 T lymphocyte count.
-However, data were insufficient to support a once-daily dosing regimen of ritonavir-boosted fosamprenavir in children; therefore, once-daily dosing is not recommended for pediatric patients.
+Dosing recommendations for fosamprenavir are based on three pediatric studies that enrolled over 200 children aged 4 weeks to 18 years.
+In two open-label trials in both treatment-experienced and treatment-naive children aged 2 to 18 years,3,4 fosamprenavir was well-tolerated and effective in suppressing viral load and increasing CD4 T lymphocyte count.
+However, data were insufficient to support a once-daily dosing regimen of fosamprenavir/ritonavir in children; therefore, once-daily dosing is not recommended for pediatric patients.

 Pharmacokinetics in Infants

-In a study of infants, higher doses of both fosamprenavir and ritonavir were used in treatment-naive infants as young as age 4 weeks and in treatment-experienced infants as young as age 6 months.1 Exposures in those younger than age 6 months were much lower than those achieved in older children and adults and comparable to those seen with unboosted fosamprenavir.
-Given these low exposures, limited data, large volumes, unpleasant taste, and the availability of alternatives for infants and young children, the Panel does not recommend fosamprenavir use in infants younger than 6 months.
+In a study of infants, higher doses of both fosamprenavir and ritonavir were used in treatment-naive infants as young as 4 weeks and in treatment-experienced infants as young as 6 months.1,5 Exposures in those younger than 6 months were much lower than those achieved in older children and adults and comparable to those seen with unboosted fosamprenavir.
+Given these low exposures, limited data, large dosing volumes, unpleasant taste, and the availability of alternatives for infants and young children, the Panel does not recommend fosamprenavir use in infants younger than 6 months.